kwaldenphd/python-conditional-statements-functions/README.md

 1
 Blastoff!
 ```
-<blockquote>Q17: Include your program for steps 57-58, including commments that document what the code is doing.</blockquote>

-59. Write a program that asks the user to enter three numbers: a starting value, an ending value, and an increment.

-60. Your program should then "count" based on these criteria, as shown in the example below.
+QX: Write a program that asks the user to enter three numbers: a starting value, an ending value, and an increment.
+Your program should then "count" based on these criteria, as shown in the sample output below.
+Include code + comments.

 ```Python
 This program counts for you.
 Enter the starting value: 3